Child Custody in New Mexico (2026)

 Grandparents may petition for reasonable visitation when it is in the best interest of the child and the grandparent has had an existing relationship with the child under NMSA 1978 § 40-9-2

-For a broader overview of how custody works across the country, see our guide on child custody laws explained.
+For a broader explanation of custody types and how courts evaluate disputes, see our guide on child custody laws explained.

 New Mexico recognizes the following custody arrangements: